 Often a stereo sound mix for TV uses limiters and compressors and has less dynamics than a theatre mix.
 This is because it is mixed at a 79 dBC per channel instead of 85 dBC per channel.

-A TV mix converted to a 5.1 movie theatre mix will have less dynamics.
-The best option is to go back to the stems/sources that was used to make the TV mix and mix it again at 85 dBC per channel.
+A TV mix converted to a 5.1 movie theatre mix will have lower dynamics.
+The best option is to go back to the stems/sources that were used to make the TV mix and mix it again at 85 dBC per channel.

 I recommend having all movie theatre mixes done at a professional film mixer that uses the 85 dBC per channel standard.

-If you are converting a stereo TV mix to 5.1 mix for DCP use I recommend using Pro tools and a upmixing plugin.
-You can match the dialogue normalization level, but not the the dynamics of a proper 85 dbC movie theatre mix.
+If you are converting a stereo TV mix to 5.1 mixes for DCP use I recommend using Pro tools and an upmixing plugin.
+You can match the dialogue normalization level, but not the dynamics of a proper 85 dbC movie theatre mix.